Skip to content

 For quality control, each project is completed by at least two students working independently and then reconciled by experienced students.
 The assembled data are used for meta-analysis, and the faculty and students who contributed data to the project are eligible to be co-authors on the resulting scientific publications.

-GEP students are currently engaged in comparative gene annotations for three research projects—F Element, Parasitoid Wasps, and Pathways.
+GEP students are currently engaged in comparative gene annotations for four research projects—F Element, Parasitoid Wasps, Pathways, and Puerto Rican Parrot.

-In this project, GEP students produce coding region and transcription start site annotations for F element genes in D. ananassae, D. bipectinata, D. kikkawai, and D. takahashii, as well as for genes in a euchromatic reference region derived from the Muller D element.
+GEP students produce coding region and transcription start site annotations for F element genes in Drosophila ananassae, D. bipectinata, D. kikkawai, and D. takahashii, as well as for genes in a euchromatic reference region derived from the Muller D element.